-Understand that a concept serves as a focus for identifying critical aspects of a study design and potential challenges.
-Concepts should stimulate discussion and achieve consensus on points that may cause delay in development of the full protocol.
+Understand that a concept protocol serves as a focus for identifying critical aspects of a study design and potential operational challenges.
+A concept should be used to stimulate discussion and achieve consensus on points that may cause delay in development of the full protocol.

-Don't drag out the process of development by creating repeated drafts that change little more than minor details.
+Don't drag out the process of development with repeated drafts that change little more than minor details.
 Focus on the big picture.
 Once the team has finalised the concept it shouldn't take too long to develop a full protocol.

 Keep the concept brief, do not put too much effort developing your first draft.
 A concept protocol is usually 6-8 pages long.
-Much longer and you start to lose the benefits associated with using the concept.
+Much longer and you start to lose the benefits that are associated with using a concept approach.